-It comes with a hose, a collapsible bucket and works with fittings from a standard garden hose — you can even screw a bottle into the bottom.
+It comes with a hose, a collapsible bucket, and works with fittings from a standard garden hose — you can even screw a bottle into the bottom.

-The washer also comes with a showerhead and brush with inline mount for soap or bike wash.
+The washer also comes with a showerhead and brush with an inline mount for soap or bike wash.

-For a portable unit, the Fontus has a sizable 15-litre water tank, and weighs nearly 10kg empty — luckily there are wheels and an extendable handle, so you don’t have to lift and carry the hefty unit.
+For a portable unit, the Fontus has a sizable 4-gallon/15-liter water tank, and weighs nearly 10kg empty — luckily there are wheels and an extendable handle, so you don’t have to lift and carry the hefty unit.

 The spray gun looks like a garden hose head and offers four spray patterns and four levels of pressure topping out a 218psi.

-It comes with three lances, including a low-power head specifically for bikes — Muc-Off is also offering a snow-foam head, which has an inline mount for a bottle of your favourite bike wash which gives your bike a bubble bath.
+It comes with three lances, including a low-power head specifically for bikes — Muc-Off is also offering a snow-foam head, which has an inline mount for a bottle of your favorite bike wash which gives your bike a bubble bath.

 When it comes to electric power washers, there is a whole hardware store full of units that will turn your water tap into a concentrated stream.
 For bike cleaning (and general domestic use) we like the Karcher K2 Full Control.

-It's a bit more powerful than the Muc-Off unit with 1600psi on tap but included is a Vario Power Spray Wand which allows you to adjust the water pressure with a twist.
+It's a bit more powerful than the Muc-Off unit with 1600psi on tap but included is a Vario Power Spray Wand, which allows you to adjust the water pressure with a twist.

 1. How much power?